-With Maze, you share your link to your testers and they go through the prototype in their own time on their device.
+With Maze, you share your link with your testers and they go through the prototype in their own time on their device.
 “We’re actually getting better results that reflect what people would be doing on the product as opposed to what they’ve been told to do or are being pressured to do.
 Maze’s unmoderated approach is really valuable.”

 Project sign-off made easy

-The evidence they gather from usability testing also helps the Zengenti team get sign-off on designs.
+The evidence they gather from usability testing helps the Zengenti team get sign-off on designs.
 Making sure that every stakeholder is aligned on key aspects of the product being built is essential to the client-designer relationship.
 Usability testing data makes this much easier.

 Everyone on the team comes together to analyze the data and look for key insights, which will guide the work from then on.
 Generally, they're able to iterate on the results straight away.